Is avocado good for you?: 8 impressive health benefits

 Magnesium is an essential mineral for human nutrition.
 Helps produce energy and is important for muscle contraction and relaxation.

-Manganese is an essential mineral for body to function properly.
+Manganese is an essential mineral for the body to function properly.
 It helps weak bones (osteoporosis), a type of “tired blood” (anemia), and symptoms of premenstrual syndrome (PMS).

 Iron is an erythrocyte protein that transfers oxygen from lungs to tissues.
 As a component of myoglobin, iron supports metabolism and develops normal cellular functioning and synthesis of hormones and connective tissue.

-Sodium and avocado
+Sodium & avocado

 Carbohydrates and avocado

 Most fruits are high in carbohydrates.
 However, avocado is a low-carb fruit that contains only 4g per 50g serving.
 In addition, avocado has little sugar and mostly fiber.
-It means that it doesn’t raise blood sugar level much.
+It means that it doesn’t raise blood sugar levels much.

 Fiber and avocado